aadit1011/SQL/README.md

 # SQL Repository

 Welcome to the SQL Repository!
-This repository contains various SQL scripts and exercises designed to help you learn and practice SQL.
+This repository contains various SQL scripts and exercises

 ## Contents